Salih-Berat/AGA-SAVASLARI/README.md

 We are planning to reproduce Superfighters, a pixel game made by mythologic.com, update with C # and Unity and update it with Turkish, English, Multiplayer, New Mods and Maps.

-# Fikirler kabul edilmektedir.
-(Oyun motoru güzel yöntemler vb.)
+ İssue üzerinden öneri ve bugları yazabilirsiniz.
-# We are open to ideas such as game engine suggestions.
+ We are open to ideas such as game engine suggestions.
 ![Aga Savaşları 2](https://user-images.githubusercontent.com/70946597/116781952-fa848980-aa8e-11eb-820d-128c684ead38.png)